mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 The `ALLERGENS` dependency is mapped to an `allergens` field, and its value is defined in the `ALLERGENS` configuration, right below the `SV_CONFIG` object.
 Inside this configuration, we find some `projection` dependencies based on configurations described in the ER schema.
 To understand how the mapping happens, it is important to take a look at the `joinDependency` property of the configuration, which tells us that the `pr_allergens_registry` table is the one used as base for finding the other documents.

-In this particular case, it means the single view creator will first find all the documents in `pr_allergens_registry` (the `joinDependency`) which match the `reg_to_aller_reg` condition.
-Here, it means we are finding the allergen registry entries which are related to a specific user, and we expect to possibly find more than one of these.
+In this particular case, it means that the Single View Creator will first find all the documents in `pr_allergens_registry` (the `joinDependency`) which match the `reg_to_aller_reg` condition.
+Here, it means that we are finding the allergen registry entries which are related to a specific user, and we expect to possibly find more than one of these.
 Afterwards, for each of the retrieved entries, the mapping will be performed.
-This means the mappings that have a config as right-side value will be mapped to an **array** of the resolved dependencies, if the dependency `joinDependency` field is set.
+This means that the mappings that have a config as right-side value will be mapped to an **array** of the resolved dependencies, if the dependency `joinDependency` field is set.

 To make things more practical, let's say we have this data: